Pythonity/font-awesome-to-png/README.md

 To use the program, you need the Font Awesome TTF file, which is available in [Font Awesome Github repository] (https://github.com/FortAwesome/Font-Awesome).

-The internal icon list is matched to Font Awesome 4.0.1.
-To use a later version, use font-awesome.css from the Font Awesome GitHub repository.
+The internal icon list is matched to Font Awesome 4.0.3.
+To use a later/different version, use font-awesome.css from the Font Awesome GitHub repository.

 ### Examples